CONNECT WITH....

 Anti Racism Team

-Their work has included book studies, interactive classes, educational field trips, and workshops in partnership with How to Talk to Your Racist Uncle.
-They’ve also curated a lending library filled with diverse voices and stories that invite deeper engagement and transformation.
-The team led a powerful congregational study on the Doctrine of Discovery, and developed a robust Land and Labor Acknowledgement that grounds our worship in truth and accountability.
+Their work has included book groups, classes, field trips, and workshops with partners like How to Talk to Your Racist Uncle.
+They also started a lending library with diverse voices and led the church in learning about the Doctrine of Discovery.
+The team created a Land and Labor Acknowledgment to help our worship be grounded in truth.

 Looking for Resources?